Sam-Beynon/sam-beynon.github.io/_posts/2022-02-23-Umbraco-Custom-Property-Editors.md

 Now, in the above example I have configured a check box to appear which I would eventually like to set the property editor as a text area, instead of a regular text box.
 I will get to how you consume the configuration values in a moment, but for now you should be able to see something along the lines of a checkbox or a switch with the label "Show as text area" when you are creating a new, or modifying an old `Data Type` as long as the custom property editor is selected.

+An additional note here is that you can see all the built-in umbraco "views" for the fields by going to `wwwroot/umbraco/views/prevalueeditors` in your project and removing the ".html" from the end.

 ![Adding configuration to custom property editor]({{ site.baseurl }}/images\Umbraco-Custom-Property-Editors\display-configuration-options.png)